Matteo Nannini

-Matteo Nannini (born 10 July 2003) is an Italian and Argentinian racing driver who most recently competed in the Indy NXT for Juncos Hollinger Racing.
+Matteo Nannini (born 10 July 2003) is an Italian and Argentinian racing driver who currently competes in the Indy NXT for Cape Motorsports powered by ECR.

+Nannini was a race winner in the FIA Formula 3 Championship for HWA Racelab.

 Racing career

 Karting

 Nannini started karting at the age of six where he would go on to win a number of karting championships.
-In 2015 Nannini joined Fernando Alonso's karting team, and this is where Nannini won his second competition at Trofeo dei Campioni in Italy.
+In 2015, Nannini joined Fernando Alonso's karting team, and this is where Nannini won his second competition at Trofeo dei Campioni in Italy.

 Formula 4

-After competing in other lower formulas, Nannini had the most success in the 2019 Formula 4 UAE Championship where he won 7 races and won the title by 48 points over Joshua Dürksen.
+After competing in other lower formulas, Nannini had the most success in the 2019 Formula 4 UAE Championship where he won seven races and won the title by 48 points over Joshua Dürksen.

 FIA Formula 3 Championship

 2020

 In his second year of single-seater racing, Nannini moved up to the FIA Formula 3 Championship with Jenzer Motorsport.
 Nannini struggled throughout the first half of the season, claiming his first point score in Round 6 in Barcelona.
 He finished in tenth in the first race, which gave him reverse-grid pole.
-Nannini then managed to claim his first and only podium with a 3rd place in the second race of the weekend.
+Nannini then managed to claim his first and only podium with a third place in the second race of the weekend.
 Nannini failed to score any points for the rest of the season and finished eighteenth overall in the championship with eleven points.

 2021

 Nannini returned to the series in 2021 with HWA Racelab.
 Nannini once again struggled, but not as badly as the previous season.
 He qualified fourth at the first round in Barcelona, and was fighting for the win in Race 2 before being caught up in a collision with Dennis Hauger, with Nannini retiring and Hauger finishing 25th.
-He bounced back with a 3rd place finish in Race 3.
+He bounced back with a third place finish in Race 3.
 At the first race in Spielberg, Nannini was fighting for the win with Clement Novalak before the pair of them collided at Turn 4, with Novalak retiring and Nannini finishing 23rd.
 Nannini took his first F3 win at Budapest in Race 2, where he overtook Roman Stanek at the start and Enzo Fittipaldi in the early stages of the race to go on and win comfortably.
 Afterwards he only got one more points finish, and finished fourteenth overall in the championship with 44 points, and was the highest placed HWA driver.